daiki98/kaggle_titanic/README.md

 * Name & Ticket<br>
 They don't have any useful information, so I gonna drop it off.
 * Cabin
-It could be useful if it doesn't drop such a many data.
-77% of missing data is too much missing.
+I gonna also drop it off.It could be useful if it doesn't drop such a many data.
-*
+* 77% of missing data is too much missing.